LorenzoPiombini/Database/README.md

 as for now you have to supply the key manually, it would make more sense if the program took care of the key authomatically, I am working on this.

-the file is created, and the base definition would be made by 3 variables code, price and discount, this base definition cannot change anymore, you can add to it, but everytime you add a record to a file, yoe need at least to provide the correct definition if you try to do the follwing:
+the file is created, and the base definition would be made by 3 variables code, price and discount, this base definition cannot change anymore, you can add to it, but everytime you add a record to a file, yoe need at least to provide the correct definition if you try to do the follwing ( notes the different flag -a for adding to an existing file):

 ```plain text
 bin/isam.db -f item -a code:TYPE_STRING:"man78-g-hus":price:TYPE_FLOAT:33.56:discount:TYPE_STRING:0.0 -k jj7